-This prospectus relates to the sale of up to 30,100,000 shares of common stock of Cyberlux Corporation offered by certain holders of our securities acquired upon the exercise of options issued to such persons pursuant to our 2005 Incentive Stock Option Plan, 2006 Incentive Stock Option Plan or consulting agreements.
-Of such shares, we are registering (i) 12,000,000 shares of common stock that are issuable upon exercise of options pursuant to our 2005 Incentive Stock Option Plan, (ii) 18,000,000 shares of common stock that are issuable upon exercise of options pursuant to our 2006 Incentive Stock Option Plan, and (iii) 100,000 shares of common stock that are issuable upon exercise of options agreements.
+This prospectus relates to the sale of up to 15,000,000 shares of common stock of Cyberlux Corporation offered by certain holders of our securities acquired upon the exercise of options issued to such persons pursuant to our 2008 Incentive Stock Option Plan.
 The shares may be offered by the selling stockholders from time to time in regular brokerage transactions, in transactions directly with market makers or in certain privately negotiated transactions.
 For additional information on the methods of sale, you should refer to the section entitled "Plan of Distribution."
-Unless the stock options are exercised on a cash basis, we will not receive any of the proceeds from the sale of the shares by the selling stockholders.
+The shares are to be used as collateral to provide interim financing for the Corporation.
 Each of the selling stockholders may be deemed to be an "underwriter," as such term is defined in the Securities Act of 1933.

 Our common stock is approved for quotation on the Over the Counter Bulletin Board under the symbol "CYBL."
-On January 27, 2006, the closing sale price of the common stock was \$0.10 per share.
+On April 9, 2008, the closing sale price of the common stock was \$0.018 per share.
 The securities offered hereby are speculative and involve a high degree of risk and substantial dilution.
 Only investors who can bear the risk of loss of their entire investment should invest.
 See "Risk Factors" beginning on page 5.